jimp-dev/gifwrap/README.md

 | --- | --- | --- |
 | options | <code>object</code> | Optionally takes an objection whose only possible property is `transparentRGB`.
 Images are internally represented in RGBA format, where A is the alpha value of a pixel.
 When `transparentRGB` is provided, this RGB value is assigned to transparent pixels, which have alpha value 0x00.
 All other pixels have alpha value 0xFF.
 The RGB color of transparent pixels shouldn't matter for most applications.
 Defaults to 0x000000. |

 GifCodec is a class that both encodes and decodes GIFs.
 It implements both the `encode()` method expected of an encoder and the `decode()` method expected of a decoder, and it wraps a modified version of the `omggif` GIF encoder/decoder package.
 GifCodec serves as this library's default encoder and decoder, but it's possible to wrap other GIF encoders and decoders for use by `gifwrap` as well.
+GifCodec will not encode GIFs with interlacing.

 Instances of this class are stateless and can be shared across multiple encodings and decodings.